dedee95/SEXmer/README.md

 ## Quick Usage Guide
 After all dependencies are installed, type `SEXmer -h` to verify installation.
 ```
-SEXmer: A resource-efficient toolkit for sex determination region analysis using k-mers
+SEXmer: A resource-efficient toolkit for sex determination region analysis using k-mers.

 Usage: SEXmer <module> [options]